 Lawmakers have to stop listening to the nonsense about breed specific laws which is spouted by the owners of bully dogs like pit bulls.
 Since 2006 there have been 3 psychological studies which focused on the personality and behavioral traits of the owners of pit bulls and other high-risk breeds of dog.
 A study published in the Journal of Interpersonal Violence showed a link between ownership of high-risk dog breeds and deviant behaviors, crimes against children and domestic violence.
 Another study concluded that “vicious dog ownership may be a simple marker of broader social deviance.”
 A third study established that the owners of high-risk breeds of dog displayed more antisocial thinking styles, have an arrest history significantly higher than owners of other dogs, and engage in fighting to a significantly greater degree than other dog owners.
 They also had higher levels of overall criminal thinking patterns to go with the actual criminal behavior.
 (See Personality and Behavioral Characteristics of Owners of Vicious Breeds of Dog.)
 These people, who are fixated on the animals that kill, maim and terrorize, are not the people that a lawmaker needs in his camp.
 Reasonable people want fair laws that provide a solution to the obvious problems caused by pit bulls.

-All things considered, I favor "PSL" which is my term that refers to "People Specific Laws."
+“PSL” is my term that refers to “People Specific Laws.”
+We need both BSL and PSL.
 The legal system must put the responsibility, cost and punishment for dog attacks and the over-abundance of pit bulls firmly on the shoulders of their owners and breeders.
-But the movement to take the bite out of the dog bite epidemic has to address more than just the breed; it has to address all breeds and the owners of all dogs.
-Thus, "PSL" applies to not just pit bulls and their owners but to all dogs and all owners.
-Here are the 10 features of my "People Specific Laws" to reduce dog bites:
+But the movement to take the bite out of the dog bite epidemic has to address more than just this one breed; it has to address all breeds and the owners of all dogs.
+Thus, “PSL” applies to not just pit bulls and their owners but to all dogs and all owners.
+Here are the 10 features of my “People Specific Laws” to reduce dog bites:

 - Ban the breeding or possession of pit bulls.